A meme is any information that can be copied by others in some way.

 Memetics in a nutshell - An evolutionary model of cultural transmission of information patterns from one individual that hosts it to another.

-Memetics doesn't care about whether an idea is true or false, good or bad, it just care if it gets spread or not, indiscriminately of what the meme's content is.
+Memes don't care about whether an idea is true or false, good or bad, all that matters is if it gets spread or not, indiscriminately of what the information content is.

 There are two alternatives:

-Either our Mind becomes our servant, and memes keep dying while we prosper because of their evolution and useful knowledge.
+A - Either our Mind becomes our servant, and memes keep dying while we prosper because of their evolution and the useful knowledge they encode,

 The choice is ours, collectively.